2025–26 Mississippi Valley State Delta Devils basketball team

-The 2025–26 Mississippi Valley State Delta Devils basketball team represents Mississippi Valley State University during the 2025–26 NCAA Division I men's basketball season.
-The Delta Devils, led by fourth-year head coach George Ivory, play their home games at the Harrison HPER Complex in Itta Bena, Mississippi as members of the Southwestern Athletic Conference (SWAC).
+The 2025–26 Mississippi Valley State Delta Devils basketball team represented Mississippi Valley State University during the 2025–26 NCAA Division I men's basketball season.
+The Delta Devils, led by fourth-year head coach George Ivory, played their home games at the Harrison HPER Complex in Itta Bena, Mississippi as members of the Southwestern Athletic Conference (SWAC).

 Previous season

 The Delta Devils finished the 2023–24 season 3–28, 1–17 in SWAC play, to finish in last place.
 They failed to qualify for the SWAC tournament, as only the top 10 teams were selected to participate.

+Preseason

+On October 8, 2025, the SWAC released their preseason polls.
+Mississippi Valley State was picked to finish last in the conference.